affinitydb/doc/pathSQL reference.md

 Expression                            Meanning
 ----------                            --------
 @XXXXXXXXXXXXXXXX                     Return the PIN reference.
-*@XXXXXXXXXXXXXXXX                    Return the value of this pin, which is the value of the special mv:value property in this PIN (this values can be set; it can be an EXPR).
+*@XXXXXXXXXXXXXXXX                    Return the value of this pin, which is the value of the special ks:value property in this PIN (this values can be set; it can be an EXPR).
 @XXXXXXXXXXXXXXXX.prop                Return the value of prop in pin @XXXXXXXXXXXXXXXX.
 &@XXXXXXXXXXXXXXXX.prop               Return the reference to the prop in pin @XXXXXXXXXXXXXXXX.
 @XXXXXXXXXXXXXXXX.prop[0]             Return the element value of the prop in pin @XXXXXXXXXXXXXXXX.